shingst/ExaHyPE-Engine/Toolkit/README.md

 * markupsafe
 * attr
 * pyrsistent
+* six

 ## Local Installation of Dependencies

-In case you cannot use pip3 to install the required python modules, `Toolkit2/toolkit.sh` offers to download them for you.
+In case you cannot use pip3 to install the required python modules, `Submodules/updateSubmodules.sh` offers to download them for you.
-Just run the program, it will detect which dependencies are missing.

 ## Installation of Dependencies on SuperMUC